What the UK Employment Rights Act Means for Aerospace & Defence Organisations

 The Employee Rights Act 2025 is the biggest shake up in employment law that many of us will have seen in our lifetimes.
 It's a silent change in risk, workforce control and support and, potentially, programme delivery stability.

-The margin for error has collapsed.
+The margin for error when it comes to hiring has collapsed.
 Here are the key changes:

 • Unfair dismissal rights will reduce to six months, down from two years.